x00bence/Mecha/README.md

   <h3 id="plugins">JavaScript Plugins</h3>

 As noted in above sections, you also have the possibility to develop JavaScript "plugins" that will get executed in the scope of the client.
-This allows you to directly modify resources, hook and override internal JavaScript, dump data, and more. <b>Mecha</b> tries to be unopinionated and provides no default API by default for creating plugins.
-It's up to the developers to create an API, design the lifecycle flow, and decide the bundling process.
+This allows you to directly modify resources, hook and override internal JavaScript, dump data, and more. <b>Mecha</b> tries to be unopinionated and provides no API by default for creating plugins.
+It's up to the developers to reverse engineer the client, create an API, design the lifecycle flow, and decide the bundling process.

   <br>